Cray-HPE/docs-csm/operations/boot_orchestration/Compute_Node_Boot_Issue_Symptom_Message_About_Invalid_EEPROM_Checksum_in_Node_Console_or_Log.md

 # Compute Node Boot Issue Symptom: Message About Invalid EEPROM Checksum in Node Console or Log

-On rare occasions, the processor hardware may lose the Serial Over Lan \(SOL\) connections and may need to be reseated to allow the node to successfully boot.
+On rare occasions, the processor hardware may lose the Serial Over LAN (SOL) connections and may need to be reseated to allow the node to successfully boot.

-### Symptoms
+## Symptoms

 This issue can be identified if the following is displayed in the node's console or log: